jvverde/MarpaX-xPathLike/README.md

 Unless some xpath functions, not yet implemented, and xpath axis preceding:: and following:: directions everything else is implemented.
 Probably buggly, sorry.
-I hope to fixe them as soon someone identify them
+I hope to fixe them as soon someone (?) identify them.

 ## Supported axis